sakkke/sakkke-xnVjeElxXXdZVuW4Lc7MB/README.md

 - *Fast is better than slow.*
 - *Done is better than perfect.*
 - *I use arch btw.*

-## Daily goal

-Contribute every day

-## Biggest goal

-Control virtual machines which are installed self-made an operating system, in the virtual world

 ## Online accounts